Evan Williams (Internet entrepreneur): Early career

-After leaving college, Williams worked at various technology jobs and start-up firms in Key West, Florida, and in Dallas and Austin, Texas, before returning to his family farm in Nebraska.
+After departing from college, Williams took on various technology jobs and start-up firms in Key West, Florida, and in Dallas and Austin, Texas, before returning to his family farm in Nebraska.
 In 1996 Williams moved to Sebastopol, California in Sonoma County to work for the technology publishing company O'Reilly Media.
 He started at O'Reilly in a marketing position, later becoming an independent contractor writing computer code, which led to freelance opportunities with companies including Intel and Hewlett-Packard.
-While he was working at O'Reilly, he also started a website called EvHead.com, where he first began blogging about his personal thoughts.
+While working at O'Reilly, he also started a website called EvHead.com, where he first began blogging about his thoughts.

 Pyra Labs and Blogger

-Evan Williams and Meg Hourihan co-founded Pyra Labs to make project management software.
+Williams and Meg Hourihan co-founded Pyra Labs to make project management software.
 A note-taking feature spun off as Blogger, one of the first web applications for creating and managing weblogs.
 Williams coined the term "blogger" and was instrumental in the popularization of the term "blog".
 Pyra survived the departure of Hourihan and other employees, and was later acquired by Google on February 13, 2003.

 In 2003, Williams was named to the MIT Technology Review TR100 as one of the top 100 innovators in the world under the age of 35.
 In 2004, he was named one of PC Magazine's "People of the Year", along with Hourihan and Paul Bausch, for their work on Blogger.